You’ve launched your business, printed business cards, and put up a website. Now what? How do you get potential customers to take notice?

 She emailed back the next day and scheduled me to do on-air interview the following week.
 The segment got my little company great exposure and about 100 orders that same day.

 Trust me, it was a bit scary to do a morning segment on the air, but you have to step outside your comfort zone to get big results.
-It turned out to be a really fun experience, especially when I got home to an inbox full of orders before 8am.
+It turned out to be an enjoyable experience, especially when I got home to an inbox full of orders before 8 am.